KatePaulauskas/Project-one/README.md

     ![Navigation bar with black border bottom](media/navigation-bar-mobile-border-bottom-black.png)

-  - It was decided to change the bottom border color to dark-orange instead of the orange of the navigation bar, since the gap persisted with the orange color.
-The dark-orange color, in contrast to black, maintains the clean and aesthetically pleasing look of the navigation bar.
-Once the color was changed to dark-orange, the issue with the gap no longer persisted:
+  - It was decided to change the bottom border color to dark orange instead of the orange of the navigation bar since the gap persisted with the orange color.
+The dark orange color, in contrast to black, maintains the clean and aesthetically pleasing look of the navigation bar.
+Once the color was changed to dark orange, the issue with the gap no longer persisted:
                 ```
                 border-bottom: 2px solid #E67500;
                 ```